tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 back from the device, or behaviour that betrays a version the device denies running, tells the two apart.

 Firmware changes seldom and only through a documented update, so the baseline is quiet and a version off it is a rare event, its common innocent cause a record not yet caught up rather than routine churn.
-The mismatch, two origins:

-    A DEVICE REPORTS A VERSION OFF ITS BASELINE ───────────────────────────────────────────
-                    LEGITIMATE UPDATE         │  UNAUTHORISED MODIFICATION
-    update record   engineering log + Maximo   │  none signature/hash  verifies                  │  fails, or never checked behaviour       matches the version       │  betrays a version it denies version string  truthful                  │  may report the old, run new

 *Last updated: 13 July 2026*